KRVN-FM

-KRVN-FM (93.1 FM, "River 93.1") is a Country formatted radio station licensed to Lexington, Nebraska, United States.
+KRVN-FM (93.1 FM, "River 93.1") is a country formatted radio station licensed to Lexington, Nebraska, United States.
 The station serves the Grand Island-Kearney area broadcasting from an 890-foot tower in Lexington, Nebraska.
 The station was established in November 1962 by the Nebraska Rural Radio Association, the farmer-rancher cooperative that opened KRVN, an AM agricultural news station, in 1951, and since acquired a network of stations across Nebraska.
+KRVN-FM is a radio partner of University of Nebraska-Kearney (UNK) Athletics.